-Just as AU courses use innovations in technology and on-line learning, the ASD’s Assistive Technology service area also uses these methodologies to deliver AT services:
+Just as AU courses use innovations in technology and on-line learning, the Accessibility Services assistive technology team are innovative in the delivery of AT services:

 A student's needs will be evaluated by the Assistive Technologist.
 The AT assessment is requested by the student.
 It includes innovative means for the student to evaluate the technology that may facilitate taking courses at Athabasca University.

 The aforementioned list is not all inclusive.
-The AT industry has a huge amount of low tech solutions that should be paired with areas of impact from a disabling condition.
+The AT industry has a huge amount of low tech solutions that should be paired with areas of impact from a disability.

 In addition to the assessment documentation, students may be asked to provide additional medical/professional verification of their need and of the potential benefits (or a psycho-educational assessment) of such technologies.

-Students also must provide two price quotations.
 Some products are only available through specialty vendors.
-ASD staff can provide guidance and assistance.
+Accessibility Services staff can provide guidance and assistance.

-Once the assessment is complete and recommendations made, ASD staff will assist with applications for funding for recommended equipment, software supports and training.
+Once the assessment is complete and recommendations made, Accessibility Services staff will assist with applications for funding for recommended equipment, software supports and training.

 The price of such technologies may seem prohibitive.
 However, as a result of your permanent disabling condition you may be eligible to apply for financial assistance for Assistive Technologies, technical support, training and AT related support services.
 Our Funding Resources web page can provide you with more information about options.
-Please contact our office by email at email@example.com or by telephone at 1-800-788-9041 press 3 then 1 then extension 3424 in order to schedule an appointment to discuss how to apply for financial assistance.
+Please contact our office by email at email@example.com or by telephone at 1-800-788-9041 in order to schedule an appointment to discuss how to apply for financial assistance.

 Other funding sources will provide or purchase the technology for the student.
 Students should ensure that they have a clear understanding of the agreement under which they receive the equipment.
 For example, can they keep the equipment and under what circumstances would they have to return it?